reritom/Flask-PyMongo-Unittest-Guide/README.md

 From the perspective of our code, we expect to be able to insert a document into our mocked mongo, and be able to retrieve in a later request.

-To do this we will use a library called mongomock, which provides a class called MongoClient, which acts the same in most nominal cases as the PyMongo MongoClient.
+To do this we will use a library called `mongomock`, which provides a class called `MongoClient`, which acts the same in most nominal cases as the `PyMongo.MongoClient`.

 ### Patching
 Patching is a way of replacing an object in the program namespace with something else.
 Often this is used to patch the environment or patch API calls.
-Imagine you have a script that runs in one way if os.environ["FLAG"] == True, and another way if os.environ["FLAG"] == False.
+Imagine you have a script that runs in one way if `os.environ["FLAG"] == True`, and another way if `os.environ["FLAG"] == False`.
 You would want to create two tests, one for each case, and you then patch os.environ to set FLAG to the correct value for each test.

 An important thing to note when patching, is that you patch and object in the namespace of the module which is consuming the object.
 What does this mean?
-Well, when you use os.environ, you import "os".
-Effectively it means in your module, there is now an object module called "os", and this is what you want to patch, because this is what your code is consuming when you use os.environ later.
+Well, when you use os.environ, you import `os`.
+Effectively, it means that in your module there is now a module object called `os`, and this is what you want to patch, because this is what your code is consuming when you use os.environ later.

 Practically it is as follows:
 ```